Jerry Jerome (boxer)

 In 1915, Jerome fought nine times before retiring from a ring career.

-Jerome had approximately 20 first-class fights that netted Jerome something in the vicinity of £5000.
-Worth over $500,000 in today's money according to the Reserve Bank of Australia Pre-Decimal Inflation Calculator.
+By 1943, Jerome had won approximately 20 first-class fights that awarded him around £5000.
+In 2025, this would be worth over $443,470 in Australian Dollars according to the Reserve Bank of Australia.

-In 1919 Jerome was a resident on Fraser Island where heartbreakingly he lost his daughter Myrtle.
-The young girl was stricken with illness and taken to the Maryborough General Hospital where she died on 23 August 1919.
+In 1919, Jerome was a resident on Fraser Island where he lost his aughter Myrtle.
+The young girl wasstricken with illness and taken to the Maryborough General Hospital where she died on 23 August 1919.

-As Jerome was an Australian Aboriginal, his earnings were placed in trust by government Protector of Aborigines, who were notoriously for not allowing Aborigines to access to this trust.
-Today this is known as Stolen Wages.
+As Jerome was an Australian Aboriginal, his earnings were placed in trust by the government's Protector of Aborigines, who were notorious for not allowing Aborigines access to this trust (known today as 'Stolen Wages'.)

-Jerome was moved to Barambah Aboriginal Settlement where he spent his last years coaching promising Aboriginal boxers and refereeing their bouts.
+Jerome was moved to Barambah Aboriginal Settlement in Murgon, Queensland, where he spent his last years coaching promising Aboriginal boxers and refereeing their bouts.

-Jerry Jerome ended life as he began it, in squalor, and stone motherless broke.
-His last days were spent in segregation at Barambah (Cherbourg) Aboriginal Settlement, Murgon, Queensland.
-It is said this comedian of the fight ring died with his famous bowler hat on.
-Jerome was survived by his three sons and one of his two daughters.

-In his professional career Jerome fought 58 boxing battles, 35 were wins and 23 were losses.
-In 1915 at the age of 41 Jerome resigned from boxing.
+In his professional career, Jerome fought 58 boxing battles; 35 of which were wins, and 23 of which were losses.
+In 1915, at the age of 41, Jerome resigned from boxing.

-Jerome died on 27 September 1943 at Cherbourg Aboriginal mission penniless and is assumed to be buried at Murgon cemetery.
-At the time of his death Jerome was a white-haired, bushy-whiskered, toothless old man in his seventies.
+Jerome died on 27 September 1943 at Cherbourg Aboriginal Settlement, penniless, and was likely buried at Murgon cemetery.
+He was survived by his three sons and one of his two daughters.
+According to Truth newspaper, Jerome, a notorious comedian in the fight right, supposedly died with his famous bowler hat on.

-Approximately 20 of Jerome's first-class fights netted him something in the vicinity of £5000.
-Worth over $500,000 in today's money according to the Reserve Bank of Australia Pre-Decimal Inflation Calculator.
-Reckless handling of his share of the purse resulted in the Chief Protector of Aborigines taking over control of his interests.
-His biggest purse was £575 for his fight with David Smith at Sydney Stadium under the direction of Snowy” Baker, worth over $71,000 today.
-Snowy Baker once said: “If old Jerome would ever keep as fit as he is capable of being made, he would be the greatest middle-weight fighter in the world”.
-With his money all gone he spent his last years coaching promising Aboriginal boxers and refereeing their bouts.
-Jerome was survived by his three sons and one of his two daughters.

 Jerome was the 2008 Inductee for the Australian National Boxing Hall of Fame Old Timers category.